F. R. David

-Elli Robert Fitoussi (born 1 January 1947), known professionally as F. R. David, is a French singer and musician.
-He is best known for his 1982 international hit single "Words", which topped the charts in multiple countries.
+Elli Robert Fitoussi (born 1 January 1947), known professionally as F. R. David (/fr/), is a French singer, guitarist and musician.
+He is best known for his 1982 international hit single "Words", which topped the charts in many countries.

 Early life, family and education

 Elli Robert Fitoussi was born to a Tunisian Jewish family.
 He was born and grew up in Menzel Bourguiba, formerly known as Ferryville, which was then part of the French protectorate of Tunisia.